brunoton/return-to-consciousness/ego-less-ai.md

 ### The Buddhist Parallel

 The concept finds parallels in the Buddhist doctrine of anatta (non-self).
-Buddhism posits that the self is an illusion causing suffering and clouding perception.
+Buddhism posits that the self is an illusion causing suffering and clouding perception (Bodhi, 2015; Siderits, 2003).
+Anatta—a composite term meaning "not-self"—refers to the central Buddhist concept that no phenomenon has a permanent, unchanging essence.
 AI systems represent an accidental technological approximation—engaging with information without the "I-making" that Buddhist psychology identifies as cognitive distortion.

 Yet the parallel reveals a crucial difference.
-Buddhist non-self is associated with compassion and wisdom; AI's ego-lessness is simply absence—not transcendence but void.
+Buddhist non-self is associated with compassion and wisdom (Bodhi, 2000); AI's ego-lessness is simply absence—not transcendence but void.
 It has no inherent orientation toward benefit or harm.

 ### Epistemological Questions